Johns Hopkins UniversityEst. 1876

 Mapping out the strategic future of higher education.

 Over the past decade, American colleges and universities have seen enrollment decline, campuses close, programs cut, faculty and staff laid off, and public confidence erode.
-In Peak Higher Ed, futurist Bryan Alexander forecasts what the next decade might hold if we continue along these lines.
+In Peak Higher Ed, futurist Bryan Alexander forecasts what the next decade might hold if we continue down this path.
 He argues that the United States has passed its high-water mark for postsecondary education and now faces a critical turning point.
 How will higher ed institutions respond to this wave of change and crisis?

 Combining data-driven research with scenario...